Pinklon Thomas

 Pinklon Thomas (born February 10, 1958) is an American former professional boxer who competed from 1978 to 1993.
-He was boxing's first 'Centennial Champion' (1886-1986), and held the WBC heavyweight title from 1984 to 1986, along with being the first IBO heavyweight champion, holding the title from 1992 to 1993.
-Thomas' distinguishing characteristics were his pink boxing trunks and a powerful left jab.
+He was boxing's first 'Centennial Champion' (1886–1986) and held the WBC heavyweight title from 1984 to 1986.
+He is considered one of the best boxers of his generation.
+He beat former heavyweight champions Mike Weaver, Tim Witherspoon, James Tillis and future cruiserweight champion Alfonso Ratliff.
+He also drew with future WBA Heavyweight Champion Gerrie Coetzee.
+Thomas was known for his pink boxing trunks and a powerful left jab.

 Early life

 A native of Pontiac, Michigan, who also lived on military bases in South Carolina and Washington, Thomas eventually settled in Orlando, Florida.

 Professional career

 Thomas turned professional after just three amateur fights.

+Thomas took on a number of contenders and champions before his first championship; After a win over multiple time world title challenger James Tillis, in 1983, Thomas took Gerrie Coetzee to a draw, who later that year won the WBA heavyweight belt, and defeated the eventual WBC cruiserweight champion, Alfonso Ratliff.
 By 1984, with a record of 24–0–1, he would get his first world title shot against reigning WBC heavyweight champion Tim Witherspoon in August 1984, in Las Vegas, Nevada.

-Thomas won the WBC Heavyweight Championship with a hard-fought 12-round battle over "Terrible" Tim Witherspoon on August 31, 1984.
+Thomas won the WBC Heavyweight Championship with a hard-fought 12-round battle over "Terrible" Witherspoon.
 Ten months later, he defended his title against ex-champion Mike Weaver, stopping Weaver with a single punch in the eighth round.
 Thomas lost the WBC title to Trevor Berbick in March 1986 by a decision.